Adamocho/chip8-rs/README.md

 ## Getting ROMs

-Except test ROMs, which are `ibm_logo.ch8` and `test_opcode.ch8`, this project does not provide any games and demos.
+This repo provides just a few test ROMs purely for testing purposes, among which are `ibm_logo.ch8` and `test_opcode.ch8` most iconic.
+This project does not provide neither games nor demos.

 Should you wish to run other **.ch8** ROMs, here are a few links:

-- *https://github.com/kripod/chip8-roms* - kripod's repo of roms
+- *https://github.com/kripod/chip8-roms* - kripod's repo of ROMs
 - *https://archive.org/details/chip-8-games* - you can guess
 - *https://github.com/tobiasvl/awesome-chip-8* - another repo (by tobiasvl)

-The internet is full of ROMs worth trying out.
-I shan't take the creators' credits.
+The Internet is full of ROMs worth trying out.

+## Work showcase

+The `img/` directory contains a few showcases of working test **.ch8** files.
+They are 1920x1080, so you can have a cool wallpaper out of them.

 ## Features